rempsyc/lavaanExtra/paper/paper.md

 ## Figures

-There are several packages designed to plot SEM models, but few that people consider satisfying or sufficiently good for publication.
+There are several packages designed to plot SEM models, but few that people consider satisfying or sufficiently good for publication by default.
 There are two packages that stand out however, {lavaanPlot}
 [@lavaanPlotPackage] and {tidySEM} [@tidySEMPackage].
 Yet, even for those excellent packages, most people do not view them as publication-ready or at least optimized in the best possible way.